mattb19/Fit-Fam/tests/(BB) Profile View.md

 - Then:
 - The user is redirected to the reset password page
 - Else:
-- The user is redirected back to the check password page
+- The user is redirected back to the check security question page
 - In the reset password page the user inputs their new password twice
+    - Issue: The user inputs are not sanitized
 - If:
 - They match the each other
 - Then: